 23. Don’t shy away from wallpaper.

 While wallpaper is an old-fashioned concept, it doesn’t then mean that it has to look old-fashioned.
 Modern wallpaper can have geometric prints, turn your room into a giant comic strip, and even make your bedroom walls look like a giant window, overlooking a forest.
-The possibilities are endless.
+The possibilities are truly endless.

 Image credit : Made2style.com